The best Pinterest trends and tips for food bloggers to focus on for the month of May to increase traffic to their page and website!

 - Graduation party food

 - Graduation is just around the corner, folks!
+(Albeit in an unprecedented way here in 2020!)
 We’re talking high school, college, kindergarten, rehab, you name it!
 People are going to be looking for graduation party set up ideas, appetizer spreads, recipes to serve a crowd, cakes and desserts, tips and tricks on how to keep food warm (or cold) during a party, plus any type of graduation themed food!
 Think graduation cap-shaped foods, diploma shaped desserts and other “dream big, the sky’s’ the limit!” themed foods!

 - Grilling/smoking recipes